How Do You Get Depression? A Mental Health Perspective

 • Natural disasters

 Not everyone who experiences a traumatic event will develop depression.
 However, many researchers believe that those who experience trauma, especially early in life, undergo chemical or cellular changes in the brain.
 Scientists are trying to better understand the link between trauma and depression, but some treatment methods, like talk therapy, show promising results for both depression and trauma recovery.
+Trauma can also lead to other mood disorders beyond depression.

 Sometimes, depression is a symptom of another health condition.
-Certain chronic illnesses such as diabetes, heart disease, multiple sclerosis, and hypothyroidism can cause depression.
-Some vitamin deficiencies may be to blame too.
+Certain chronic illnesses — such as diabetes, heart disease, multiple sclerosis, and hypothyroidism — can cause depression.
+Some vitamin deficiencies may be to blame, too.
 If depression is suspected, it is important for your doctor to perform routine blood work and a physical exam to rule out other underlying health conditions.

 Medications taken for other health problems may also cause depression.
 Some popular acne medications, antivirals, and corticosteroids are associated with the condition.
 A doctor should closely evaluate all prescriptions before diagnosing depression.
 Getting relief may be as simple as switching pills.

 Another medical factor that contributes to depression is overall health.
 Diet, exercise, and lifestyle habits (like smoking or drinking) are linked to the condition.
 Doctors often recommend lifestyle changes to treat depression while taking medication.
-Many symptoms can be managed through nutritious meals, frequent exercise, healthy sleep cycles, and the avoidance of habit-forming substances.
+Many depression symptoms can be managed through nutritious meals, frequent exercise, healthy sleep cycles, and the avoidance of habit-forming substances.

 iStock/PixelsEffect